-The information contained within these documents is not in the public domain, the organisation concerned is not generally known to be associated with the matters referred to in these documents, and the information is not available from publicly accessible sources, such as the organisation's website.
-I am therefore satisfied that the disclosure of the information would, or could reasonably be expected to, unreasonably affect that organisation in respect of its lawful business, commercial or financial affairs.
+I am satisfied that the information contained within these documents is not in the public domain and is subject to controlled distribution, the organisation concerned is not generally known to be associated with the matters referred to in these documents, and the information is not available from publicly accessible sources, such as the organisation's website.

+I am satisfied that the disclosure of the information would, or could reasonably be expected to, unreasonably affect that organisation in respect of its lawful business, commercial or financial affairs.

-I have decided that the parts of the documents marked 's47G' are conditionally exempt under section 47G of the FOI Act.
+As such, I have decided that documents 5 and 7 are conditionally exempt under section 47G of the FOI Act.
 Access to a conditionally exempt document must generally be given unless it would be contrary to the public interest to do so.
 I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard below.